Atlinx/netfox-boost/README.md

 ## Installation

-Download the `netfox` zip from the latest [GitHub action](https://github.com/Atlinx/netfox-boost/actions) or from the [Releases](https://github.com/Atlinx/netfox-boost/releases) page.
+Download the `netfox-boost` zip from the latest [GitHub action](https://github.com/Atlinx/netfox-boost/actions) or from the [Releases](https://github.com/Atlinx/netfox-boost/releases) page.
 Extract the contents and add them to the `res://addons/` directory of your project.
 If you already have netfox installed, make sure to remove the `netfox.internals` addon because its functionality is baked into the netfox-boost GDExtension.

+### Supported versions

+This addon supports Godot 4.5 and up.
+Some of the GDExtension API may be missing in older 4.x versions, which can cause the addon to not work.

 ## Development